 - 1. The City of Logan shall achieve a goal of isolating half of the City of Logan's distribution system by November 30, 2017.
 This has been accomplished by inserting valves on Market Street to split the City into East and West halves. - 2.
 Submit monthly progress reports to evaluate progress.
-This has been accomplished through calendar year 2017. - 3.
-Maintain an inventory of replacement equipment necessary for common repairs.
+This has been accomplished through calendar year 2018. - 3.
+Maintain an inventory of replacement equipment necessary for common repairs. - 4.
+The City of Logan must be able to quarter the City by September 1, 2018.
+The City has chosen Hunter Street and Chieftain Drive as the North and South quartering line.
+The City has met the established deadline.